 I thought about Kiko’s attitude toward Breccan, “Right…”

-Then he slapped his legs and stood up.
+Then he slapped his legs and jumped to his feet.

 “Well, I’m gonna get started working on these two ships.
 Get some rest, you’re gonna need it for the next eleven days.”

 He left the tent, leaving me alone in the work tent with the PSL.

 © Copyright 2017 Anon Amous.
 All rights reserved.

 Paste the link to picture in the entry below:

 Paste the link to Youtube video in the following entry: